romainjacquet/chirpstack-mongodb-integration/README.md

 ```

 Below is an example of an observation for a sound sensor.
 Note the additionnal time field
 and the `laeq` value returned by the sensor.
+Note that we also information related to the
+tenant and the application.
 ```json
 {
   "type": "Feature",